ghjuliasialelli/AGBD/Models/README.md

 ## Downloading the data
-You can simply run the following command, to download the data into a newly created `Data/` folder.
+You can simply run the following command, to download the data into a newly created `Data/` folder. :warning:	The data represents 300GB :warning:
 ```
 bash download.sh
 ```